 - A single person or small group was 41% more likely to dominate a virtual meeting

 - Virtual meetings were 20% more likely to end without clear next steps

-The team set about trying to build a meeting interface that helps facilitate engaging, productive, and inclusive conversations.
+The team set about to build some of the best remote desktop software, a virtual meeting room interface that helps facilitate engaging, productive, and inclusive conversations.
 Macro is built on top of Zoom.
 It offers view customization so you can resize and reposition everything and everyone for whatever you’re doing, from pair-programing to design to screen sharing to just hanging out.